-- A gendarme who exchanged himself for a hostage during the French supermarket siege has died ... - ✓ When they heard shots, they stormed the store, killed Lakdim, and evacuated the gravely injured gendarme to hospital by helicopter. - Beltrame, ..., originated from Brittany, in western France, and had earned distinctions, commendations and military honours throughout his career. - The state prosecutor Frannois Molins said he had been under surveillance in 2016 and 2017 for his "radicalism and proximity to Salafist movements". - Beltrame left his mobile telephone line open, enabling police and special forces outside the supermarket to hear what was going on. - He then drove to a riot police squad barracks and shot at four officers 200 metres away who had been out jogging. - Christian Guibbert, a former police officer, was shopping when he heard several shots. - b.
+- ✓ A gendarme who exchanged himself for a hostage during the French supermarket siege has died .Present Perfect Simple - ✓ When they heard shots, they stormed the store, killed Lakdim, and evacuated the gravely injured gendarme to hospital by helicopter. - ✓ Beltrame, ... , originated from Brittany, in western France, and had earned distinctions, commendations and military honours throughout his career.
+2. he was killed. - ✓ The state prosecutor François Molins said he had been under surveillance in 2016 and 2017 for his "radicalism and proximity to Salafist movements". - ✓ Beltrame left his mobile telephone line open, enabling police and special forces outside the supermarket to hear what was going on. - He then drove to a riot police squad barracks and shot3 at four officers 200 metres away who had been out jogging. - Christian Guibbert, a former police officer, was shopping when he heard several shots. - b.
 Can you note the events on the time line?
 What do you observe about the tenses used in each case? - ✓ When they heard shots, they stormed the store, killed Lakdim, and evacuated the gravely injured gendarme to hospital by helicopter.